kinda-raffy/Ogma/README.md

-# Oghma
+# OGMA
-Source code for the oghma application
+Source code for the ogma dynamic textbook application.